apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 ``GET``
 =======
-Gets all associations of :term:`Server Capabilities` to servers
+Gets all associations of Server Capabilities to servers

 :Auth.
 Required: Yes
 :Roles Required: None